-David Lloyd George, the son of William George and Elizabeth Lloyd, was born in Manchester on 17th January, 1863.
+David Lloyd George, the second child and the elder son of William George and Elizabeth Lloyd, was born in Chorlton-on-Medlock, on 17th January, 1863.

-After completing his training, David Lloyd George established his own law practice in Criccieth.
+In 1877 Lloyd George decided he wanted to be a lawyer.
+After passing his Law Preliminary Examination he found a post at a firm of solicitors in Portmadog.
+He started work soon after his sixteenth birthday.
+He passed his final law examination in 1884 with a third-class honours and established his own law practice in Criccieth.
 He soon developed a reputation as a solicitor who was willing to defend people against those in authority.
+(7)

 Lloyd George joined the local Liberal Party and became an alderman on the Caernarvon County Council.
 He also took part in several political campaigns including one that attempted to bring an end to church tithes.
 Lloyd George was also a strong supporter of land reform.
 As a young man he had read books by Thomas Spence, John Stuart Mill and Henry George on the need to tackle this issue.
 He had also been impressed by pamphlets written by George Bernard Shaw and Sidney Webb of the Fabian Society on the need to tackle the issue of land ownership.